KhalidWar/yaanyo/README.md

 # Yaanyo
-Shopping list and chat app made with flutter utilizing Firebase as backend and Cloud Firestore as database.
+Real time chat and shopping checklist made with flutter utilizing Firebase and Firestore as backend.

 ## Screenshots